About Urinary Incontinence

 Urinary incontinence is the loss of bladder control.
 This type of pelvic floor disorder is very common and affects many women across all spectrums of a woman’s lifetime.
 Unfortunately, many women are embarrassed and don’t discuss their symptoms, even with their doctors.

-Up to 1 in 3 women suffer from urinary incontinence.
+Up to one in three women suffer from urinary incontinence.
 Some women develop urinary incontinence after childbirth, while others may develop it later in life.
-The symptoms associated with urinary incontinence can very in severity.
+The symptoms associated with urinary incontinence can vary in severity.

 Types of urinary incontinence

-The Urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with urinary incontinence; we offer conservative and surgical options.
+The urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with urinary incontinence.
+They offer conservative and surgical options.

 Our urogynecologists are committed to providing individualized care for every woman.
 They are all fellowship trained and/or board-certified specialists in the field of Female Pelvic Medicine and Reconstructive Surgery (Urogynecology) and serve on the faculty at Northwestern University Feinberg School of Medicine.